U.S. companies warn Trump's tariffs could hit results | MarketScreener

 RALPH LAUREN CORP: "The tariffs enacted to date have a limited impact on our business, but our teams are prepared for multiple scenarios and have accelerated the diversification of our supply chain to mitigate the long-term impact of any potential tariff outcomes," CFO Jane Nielsen told investors on a conference call last week.

 DEL MONTE FOODS INC: "It's not just tariffs.
-Transportation costs are up, labour costs are up," CEO Greg Longstreet told Reuters at a conference in New York last week.
+Transportation costs are up, labor costs are up," CEO Greg Longstreet told Reuters at a conference in New York last week.
 "It's an inflationary environment.
 A lot of that's going to have to be passed on.
 The consumer is going to have to pay more for a lot of critical goods."

 Del Monte has already raised prices on many products, including mandarin oranges that it imports from China, and will do so again with tariffs rising, he said.